layer6ai-labs/conversational-txt2sql/BIRD-Interact/bird_interact_conv/README.md

 - Response collection and evaluation

 ### Prompts
-The `prompts.py` file contains templates and prompts used for:
+Please use the `prompts_for_bird_interact_full.py` when using the Bird-Interact-Full dataset.
+The `prompts.py` file is only used for Bird-Interact-Lite, which contains templates and prompts used for:
 - User query generation
 - System response formatting
 - SQL query construction
 - Error handling and clarification
+- You are welcome to use your own prompts when meeting our task settings.

 ### Results
 Results from conversation runs are stored in the `results/` directory.